MRP ₹76.5

 Caution

-i-Pill Emergency Contraceptive Pill Tablet should be taken with caution, especially if you have a history of liver diseases.
+i-Pill Emergency Contraceptive Pill Tablet should be taken with caution, especially if you have a history of liver disease.
 Your doctor may have to adjust the dose.

 Kidney